Mars-ui-ctrl/Digital-Clock/README.md

 A simple and responsive digital clock built using HTML, CSS, and JavaScript.

-## 📸 Screenshot
-(You can add a screenshot later by uploading an image)

 ## 🚀 Features
 - Real-time updating clock
 - 12-hour or 24-hour format (optional)